ChrisNewbold/Module-19-PWA-Text-Editor/README.md

 4. Go to the port on your local host.
 5. Click the "Install" button.

-To use the App on Heroku
+To use the working App on Heroku

 [Click here](https://module-19-pwa-text-editor.herokuapp.com/)